Watch for special cermonies and television specials that promise to commemorate both the utter devastation and incredible heroics of that fateful day.

 The memorial features the country's largest man-made waterfalls dramatically cascading into two sunken pools.
 These pools mark the footprints of the Twin Towers.
 The names of 2,980 victims have been etched in granite around the edges of the memorial.
 The effect seeks to create closure for families belonging to the nearly 40 percent of victims whose bodies were completely obliterated by explosions during the attacks.

-Opened in the spring of 2014, an admission price of $24 is required to visit The 9/11 Memorial Museum which houses artifacts from 9/11 events including personal items from survivors as well as the deceased donated by their families.
+Opened in the spring of 2014, The 9/11 Memorial Museum houses artifacts from 9/11 events including personal items from survivors as well as the deceased donated by their families.
 In addition, there is an extensive audio collection of personal histories from emergency service workers, survivor's families, as well as ordinary New Yorkers who witnessed the events of the day.

 Getting to the World Trade Center 9/11 Memorial